-When you contact us, whether by telephone, through our website or by e-mail, we collect the data you have given to us in order to reply with the information you need.
-We record your request and our reply in order to increase the efficiency of our organisation.
-We keep personally identifiable information associated with your message, such as your name and email address so as to be able to track our communications with you to provide a high quality service.
+When you contact us, whether by telephone, through our website, or by e-mail, we collect the data you have given to us in order to reply with the information you need.
+We record your request and our reply in order to increase the efficiency of our organization.
+We keep personally identifiable information associated with your messages, such as your name and email address so as to be able to track our communications with you to provide a high-quality service.

 When we receive a complaint, we record all the information you have given to us.
 We use that information to resolve your complaint.
 If your complaint reasonably requires us to contact some other person, we may decide to give to that other person some of the information contained in your complaint.
 We do this as infrequently as possible, but it is a matter for our sole discretion as to whether we do give information, and if we do, what that information is.